Motsamaimohanoe97/pdsnd_github/README.md

 ### Credits
 .https://www.udacity.com/
-You will need to install Pycharm, Jupyter Notebook using Anaconda3
+You will need to instll Pycharm, Jupyter Notebook using Anaconda3

 .https://stackoverflow.com/